ariscript/www/content/blog/gang-of-four.md

 ## What now?

-As much as I'd like to, I will not seriously suggest that everyone should rewrite their old code in Rust, or some other language.
+As funny as it is, I'm not going to say that we should rewrite things in Rust (or Haskell).

-What I will suggest though, is to try to untie your code from the hegemony of this book and its design patterns.
-They're useful tools to see what your code is doing, and many of these are common enough occurences that they ought to have names - but they shouldn't be the first, let alone only reason why your code is organized the way it is.
+What I will suggest though, is to try to untie your code from the hegemony of this book and its "design patterns".
+They're useful tools to reason about what your code is doing, and many of these are common enough occurences that they ought to have names - but "the book says this" should not be a reason to architect your code in some way.

 There are even modern features in languages like Java and C++ that let you improve most of these boilerplate patterns to concise and declarative functional